laravel/docs/dusk.md

 <a name="assert-see-anything-in"></a>
 #### assertSeeAnythingIn

-Assert that the given selector has some text:
+Assert that any text is present within the selector:

     $browser->assertSeeAnythingIn($selector);

 <a name="assert-see-nothing-in"></a>
 #### assertSeeNothingIn

-Assert that the given selector has no text:
+Assert that no text is present within the selector:

     $browser->assertSeeNothingIn($selector);